A Study on Transformer Configuration and Training Objective: Discussion

 \textbf{Instead of proposing a new approach or a new set of configuration,} this work focuses on an existing but neglected problem.
 After revisiting, we find configurations should be re-designed for different training objectives.
-We then re-design a set of configurations for masked autoencoder, which can improve transformer on both vision and language tasks.
+We highlight this is important as following the conventional configuration is not the real ``fair'' comparison.
+If we keep do this in the future, we will always pick the training objective that wins the ``configuration lottery'', and that would miss some real effective objective with great potential.
+The analysis sections in this paper can be seen as an example of how to design configurations for different objectives.
+After simply re-designing a set of configurations for masked autoencoder, we can see a significant improvement on both vision and language tasks.
 On vision tasks, we even achieve SoTA top-1 accuracy on ImageNet.
-However, we highlight our main contribution is an insight instead of a SoTA model, and this insight is orthogonal to the advanced masked antoencoder modifications in the future.
+However, note that we highlight our main contribution is an insight instead of a SoTA model, and it is orthogonal to the future transformer modifications.